 Are you looking to sustain the life of your deck for years to come?
-Do you want to learn all that you can about how to keep it in good shape?
-If so, then you should learn all that you can about dry rot, one of the biggest threats to your deck.
+Do you want to learn all that you can about keeping it in good shape?
+If so, then you should know all that you can about rotting deck boards and dry rot, one of the biggest threats to your deck.

 Deck dry rot is when the wood in your deck starts to decay because of poor ventilation in the surrounding area.
-You'll notice cracks in the wood, as well as some fungus growth.
+You’ll notice cracks in the wood and some fungus growth.

 See below for an in-depth guide on dry rot and what you can do to actively prevent it from happening at your deck.

 What Causes Dry Rot?